 Get yourself on the nice list

 Be honest, how often do you put off those essential garden maintenance jobs just because they’re not particularly fun?
-The thing is, if you neglect to do a good tidy and clean up before winter arrives — or don’t get into the swing of planning for summer when spring is upon you, you’ll find it a lot harder to create a wow-factor garden come Christmas time.
+The thing is, if you neglect to do a good tidy and clean up before winter arrives – or don’t get into the swing of planning for summer when spring is upon you, you’ll find it a lot harder to create a wow-factor garden come Christmas time.
 Whether you’re in the northern or southern hemisphere, why not get yourself on Santa’s nice list by doing all those jobs you tend to put off?
-Start with a good pressure wash of the patio, clean up your garden furniture too and don’t forget to cover it securely to prepare for any cold spells.
+Start with a good pressure wash of the patio, clean up your garden furniture too, maybe start to plan your custom log cabin ready for the Christmas season, and don’t forget to cover it securely to prepare for any cold spells.

 In the UK?
 Don’t forget to look after the perimeter too.
 It’s time to prune any deciduous trees and bushes, plus you’ll want to give guttering a clear out as Autumn progresses.
 You don’t want leaf blockages causing issues in your guttering.
 In warmer climates like Australia, you might want to think about feeding the lawn and weeding and mulching flower beds.
 Invest some time in primping and preening now and you will be able to dedicate more time later on to the all-important task of decorating.